SECTION 1 INTRODUCTION

 c.
 Points scored at Scoring Gates count towards the overall race position and do not affect race places.

 d.
-Each yacht shall email the Race Office as soon as practicable, but no later than three hours after crossing through the Scoring Gate, with the UTC time as displayed on the GPS.
+Each yacht shall email the Race Office as soon as practicable, but no later than three hours after crossing through the Scoring Gate with the position and time in UTC as displayed on the GPS.
+If email is unavailable, the Race Office shall be informed by any other means.
 Failure to do this within the time limit will result in a DSQ for that scoring gate.

 e.
-A photograph must be taken clearly showing the exact GPS position and exact time in UTC as the yacht crosses the Scoring Gate.
-This photo should not be emailed but must be retained and will be requested and used for verification purposes by the Race Office, if necessary.
+A photograph or screenshot must be taken clearly showing the position and time in UTC as displayed on the GPS.
+This image should not be emailed but must be retained and will be requested and used for verification purposes by the Race Office, if necessary.

 f.
 It is not compulsory for yachts to pass through Scoring Gates.